 The impact of global warming

-We are already starting to feel the impact: floods, droughts and wildfires are happening more frequently and becoming more and more ferocious.
+We are already starting to feel the impact: floods, droughts and wildfires are happening more frequently, and are becoming more and more ferocious.
 We will all be impacted in one way or another.
 And if it’s not us, it will be our children and grandchildren.
 Is this the world you want them to inherit?

 Surely not.
 After all, you do care.
 That’s why you’re here.
-But in case, you’re still not convinced.
+But in case you’re still not convinced.
 Let’s talk about money.

 The costs are real